KingInTheNet/loqseq_test/pages/Test page 2.md

 - Okay this time it's not on me stupid github can't even handle a little slavery these days -
 - Testing new hooks
+-
+- Ok this one on me again I'm too studpid I fixed the wrong file